camunda/camunda-docs/docs/product-manuals/tasklist/introduction.md

 }}
 />;
 -->
-In addition to providing visibility into active and completed workflow instances, Operate also makes it possible to carry out key operations such as resolving <!-- FIXME: [incidents](/reference/incidents.html) --> incidents and updating workflow instance variables.

 ![tasklist-introduction](img/tasklist-introduction_light.png)

-In the [Tasklist User Guide](userguide/basic-navigation) you can find out how to use it to monitor workflow instances and more features.
+In the [Tasklist User Guide](userguide/basic-navigation) you can find out how to filter, claim and complete Usertasks

 In the [Tasklist Deployment Guide](deployment/install-and-start) you can walk through how to install and run Operate.